Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Theoretical Results

 \subsection{Convergence of $\sub{\lambda}$}

-Define regularization parameter $\sub{\lambda}$ to be the estimate of the regularization parameter with resolution $n$, and $\lambda^*$ to be the estimate for regularizing the continuous solution \eqref{contsoln}.
-Observe that the regularization functionals \eqref{TMDP}-\eqref{Tgcv} are expressible in terms of the common multivariable function
+We define regularization parameter $\sub{\lambda}$ to be the estimate of the regularization parameter with resolution $n$, and $\lambda^*$ to be the estimate for regularizing the continuous solution \eqref{contsoln}.
+Now, to assist in the analysis we introduce some notation for functionals that occur repeatedly in the formulation.
+Specifically, the regularization functionals \eqref{TMDP}-\eqref{Tgcv} are expressible in terms of the common multivariable function